 - Clauses in employee agreements requiring confidentiality and training on the importance of the privacy legislation;

-- Appropriate security access to Institute premises, staff and systems;
+- Appropriate security access to Chartered Accountants Australia and New Zealand premises, staff and systems;

 - The use of passwords for access to database information and the use of security levels within the database to ensure that staff only access the information required to perform their duties; and